stepanataccolade/docsv2/sources/navigatingUI/builds/overview.md

 # Builds

 The Builds page shows you information about a specific build(s) in a project.

-To get to a specific build page,
+To get to a specific build page:

 - Login to [Shippable](https://app.shippable.com)
 - Click on the CI dropdown and select the subscription you want to view.